-The deadline to submit an appeal is no later than two weeks PRIOR to the semester the student wishes to attend and be reviewed for eligibility for student aid.
-If the student misses the appeal deadline the appeal WILL NOT is considered for that semester.
+The deadline to submit an appeal is no later than one week before the semester the student wishes to attend and be reviewed for eligibility for student aid.
+If the student misses the appeal deadline, the appeal WILL NOT be considered for that semester.
 It is to the student's advantage to submit an Appeal immediately after being notified of their SAP status.
-Appeal deadlines are published in the Student News, DACC's Financial Aid WEB page (under "Important Dates") and various bulletin boards on campus.
-The SAP status notices highlights the two week prior to the term deadline.
+SAP statuses are updated after a semester ends.
+Updated statuses and appeal deadlines are sent to students' DACC emails.
+The SAP status notices highlight the week before the term deadline.

-Appeal decisions are sent via the student's DACC student email account and posted to their Jaguar Spot.
-If a student is not clear of the meaning of the appeal response they may visit the financial aid office for clarification of the Committee's decision.
-If the Appeal was denied the notification letter will explain the steps a student may take to be eligible to re-appeal for future semesters.
-In order to protect a student's privacy these matters will not be discussed over the phone.
+Appeal decisions are sent via the student's DACC student email account and posted to their Self-Service portal.
+If a student is unclear of the meaning of the appeal response, they may visit the financial aid office for clarification of the Committee's decision.
+If the Appeal was denied, the student can contact the financial aid office for recommended steps a student may take to be eligible to submit new appeals for future semesters.
 The student is not privy to who serves on the Appeals Committee and will not have an opportunity to meet members in person or via email or phone communication.
-The Committee consists of faculty, staff and administrative personnel.
+The Committee consists of faculty, staff, and administrative personnel.

-THE DECISION OF THE APPEAL COMMITTEE IS FINAL
+\THE DECISION OF THE APPEAL COMMITTEE IS FINAL\

 These requirements are mandated by federal regulations - satisfactory academic progress is the law.
-The SAP policy applies to all students including first time financial aid recipients.
+The SAP policy applies to all students, including first-time financial aid recipients.
 Past academic history (if any) at DACC is evaluated before financial aid is awarded.

-Glossary of Terms:
+Glossary of Terms

-Standards of Academic Progress (SAP) - a Federal requirement applied to all students who have Federal Student Aid funding (pending, actual or estimated awards)
+Standards of Academic Progress (SAP) - A federal requirement applied to all undergraduate students

 Program of Study - The educational program the student has indicated they are pursuing at the College.
-It may be a Certificate, Associates or Transfer program (must be eligible program per Federal guidelines).
+It may be a Certificate, Associate's, or Transfer program (must be an eligible program per Federal guidelines).

-Quantitative Measure - the Pace at which the student must be completing their Program of Study which must be monitored for completion before maximum time allotted for program is reached
+Quantitative Measure - the Pace at which the student must be completing their Program of Study, which must be monitored for completion before the maximum time allotted for the program is reached